DinaSol/2-Tier-Project/README.md

  #### - About the web instance created in Public subnet so it can be reachable over internet
     - the public subnet take Range of network 10.0.4.0/24
   ##### - requirments to create web instance:
-    - create security group that allow inbound traffic from port "3306"
+    - create security group that allow inbound traffic from ports "80" & "443"
   ##### - requirments to create public subnet:
         - Has the VPC_id
         - create an internet-gateway